ryansheehy0/Null_Pass_Manager_CLI/README.md

 Some websites have limits on the size of passwords.
 If the max password length is less than 64 characters, then when the password is stored in the login it has to be padded in front.
 If this padding is spaces, then it would be easily identifiable.

 Instead if the password length was stored alongside the password, the padding could be random characters which would prevent passwords from being easily identifiable.

-## Problems
-- Handle logins with the same name

-## Need to test
-- Passwords with less than 64 length
--